2022 - Research.com Earth Science in Sweden Leader Award

 This overview was generated by a machine learning system which analysed the scientist’s body of work.
 If you have any feedback, you can contact us here.

-The 176Lu decay constant determined by Lu–Hf and U–Pb isotope systematics of Precambrian mafic intrusions
+The decay constant of 176Lu determined from Lu-Hf and U-Pb isotope systematics of terrestrial Precambrian high-temperature mafic intrusions

 Ulf Söderlund;P.Jonathan Patchett;Jeffrey D Vervoort;Clark E Isachsen.

 The isotopic composition of Yb and the precise and accurate determination of Lu concentrations and Lu/Hf ratios by isotope dilution using MC-ICPMS

 Jeffrey D. Vervoort;P. Jonathan Patchett;Ulf Söderlund;Ulf Söderlund;Mark Baker.

 Timing and tempo of the Great Oxidation Event

 Ashley P. Gumsley;Kevin R. Chamberlain;Kevin R. Chamberlain;Wouter Bleeker;Ulf Söderlund;Ulf Söderlund.

 Proceedings of the National Academy of Sciences of the United States of America (2017)

 Long-lived connection between southern Siberia and northern Laurentia in the Proterozoic